 In general, the bar exam is offered twice a year, in February and July.
 Most law students take the July bar exam after graduation.
 The bar exam usually is given over two or three days depending on the state.
 For most states, one day covers state law (which may include the Multistate Essay Exam and the Multistate Performance Test) and the second day is for the Multistate Bar Examination.
 For a list of the subjects tested in the state(s) in which you are sitting for the bar, contact the state’s bar admission office directly for detailed and accurate information.
 Subjects tested in Pennsylvania, New York, and New Jersey are listed below.
 You can find directories of state bar admission offices online.
 Most states also require the Multistate Professional Responsibility Examination (MPRE), which is offered in March, August, and November.
 The MPRE can be, and almost always is, taken before graduation from law school.

-The MBE is required for admission to the bars of all but two U.S. jurisdictions (Louisiana and Puerto Rico).
-The MBE consists of 200 multiple-choice questions, 190 of which are scored.
-The 10 unscored questions are being evaluated for future use; because these questions are indistinguishable from scored questions, examinees should answer all 200 questions.
-The 190 scored questions on the MBE are distributed as follows: Civil Procedure (27), Constitutional Law (27), Contracts (28), Criminal Law and Procedure (27), Evidence (27), Real Property (27), and Torts (27).
+The MBE consists of 200 multiple-choice questions, 175 of which are scored.
+The 25 unscored questions are indistinguishable from those that are scored, so examinees should answer all 200 questions.
+The 175 scored questions on the MBE are distributed evenly, with 25 questions from each of the seven subject areas: Civil Procedure, Constitutional Law, Contracts, Criminal Law and Procedure, Evidence, Real Property, and Torts.

 The Pennsylvania bar examination consists of six essay questions that cover one or more of the following subjects:

 - Business Organizations (including corporations, partnerships, limited liability companies, and professional corporations)

 - Employment Discrimination (limited to Title VII, ADA, and ADEA)

 - Civil Procedure (Pennsylvania and federal)